 Subscribe to the Crunchbase Daily

-She’s not the only one thinking about fertility, a service once almost always sought out and paid for out-of-pocket by individuals, but is increasingly becoming a mainstream part of company benefit packages.
+She’s not the only one thinking about fertility.
+While the service was once almost always sought out and paid for out-of-pocket by individuals, is increasingly becoming a mainstream part of company benefit packages.
 Many of those benefits are offered through partnerships with startups that aim to expand access to reproductive health care or improve success rates among people trying to get pregnant.